Bland diet

-A bland diet is a diet consisting of foods that are generally soft, low in dietary fiber, cooked rather than raw, and not spicy.
-It is an eating plan that emphasizes foods that are easy to digest.

-Fried and fatty foods, strong cheeses, whole grains (rich in fiber), and the medications aspirin and ibuprofen are avoided while on this diet.
-Such a diet is called bland because it is soothing to the digestive tract (it minimizes irritation of tissues).
-It can also be bland in the sense of "lacking flavor", but it does not always have to be so; nonirritating food can be appetizing food, depending on preparation and individual preferences.
+A bland diet is a diet consisting of readily digestible foods that are generally soft, low in dietary fiber, cooked rather than raw, and not spicy.
+It is an eating plan that emphasizes foods that are easy to digest and absorb for the treatment of diarrhea or other gastrointestinal (GI) issues.
+It is commonly recommended for people recovering from surgery, diarrhea, gastroenteritis, or other conditions affecting the GI tract.
+Such a diet is called bland because it is intended to be soothing to the digestive tract and to minimize irritation of tissues.
+It can also be bland in the sense of "lacking flavor", but it does not always have to be so; nonirritating food can still be appetizing and palatable food, depending on preparation and individual preferences.

 Uses

-Bland diets are often recommended following stomach or intestinal surgery, or for people with conditions such as ulcers, gastritis, heartburn, nausea, vomiting, diarrhea, gastroenteritis and gas.
-A bland diet allows the digestive tract to heal before introducing more difficult to digest foods.
+Bland diets are often recommended following stomach or intestinal surgery, or for people with conditions such as ulcers, acid reflux (GERD), gastritis, heartburn, nausea, vomiting, diarrhea, gastroenteritis and gas.
+A bland diet allows the digestive tract to heal before introducing foods that are more difficult to digest.